Knights of the Round Table: Bleoberis

-Bleoberis de Ganis is a Knight of the Round Table from the land of Ganis (Ganes, Gannes, Gaunes, Gaunnes), meaning probably Gaul or perhaps Vannes, who was first mentioned by Chrétien de Troyes in his Erec and Enide, named therein as Bliobleheris.
-He has since appeared by variants of this name in many subsequent works, including as Barant le Apres (Berrant) and Bleoberys (Bleoberis, Bleoboris, Bleoheris) in Thomas Malory's Le Morte d'Arthur; as Bleobleheris (Bliobliheri) and Bleheris in respectively the First and the Second Continuation of Perceval; as two different characters named Bleheris and Blidoblidas in Mériadeuc; as two different characters named Bleherris and Blias, lord Bliodas in Of Arthour and of Merlin; as Bleoris in Henry Lovelich's Merlin; as Bleos von Bliriers in Diu Crône; as Bleriz in Povest' o Tryshchane; as Bliobleherin in Erec; as Bliobleeris in La Vengeance Raguidel; as Bliobleris de Gannes (Biblioberis, Bla[h]aris, Bleob[l]eris, Bleobleheris, Bleosblieris, Bliaires, Blihoble[h]eris, Bliobeheri, Blioberis, Blyob[l]eris; -de Ga[u]n[n]es) in the French prose cycles; as Blioblieris in Le Bel Inconnu and in Wigalois; as Briobris in La Tavola Ritonda; as Pleherin in Tristrant; and as Pliopliheri in Parzival.
+He was first mentioned by Chrétien de Troyes in Erec and Enide as Bliobleheris (Wendelin Foerster's choice rendering; other manuscript variants Bleob[l]eris, Bleosblieris, Blioberis, Bliobeheri, Blios Blieris).
+He has since appeared by a large number of variations of his name and character in many works, including as Bleobleheris (Bliobliheri) and Bleheris in respectively the First and the Second Continuation of Chrétien's Perceval; as two different characters named Bleheris and Blidoblidas in Mériadeuc; as split between Bleherris and Bleoberiis in Of Arthour and of Merlin; as Bleoris in Henry Lovelich's Merlin; as Bleos von Bliriers in Diu Crône; as Bleriz in Povest' o Tryshchane; as Bliobleherin in the German Chrétien translation Erec; as Bliobleeris in La Vengeance Raguidel; as Blioblieris in Le Bel Inconnu and Wigalois; as Bréri in Tristan by Thomas of Britain; as Briobris in La Tavola Ritonda; as Pleherin in Tristrant; and as Plihopliherî (Plihophiheri, Plihopliheri) in Parzival.

-Bleoberis features as a major character in the later romances from the French prose cycles and their adaptations, in which he is portrayed as one of the cousins of the hero Lancelot.
-There he is son of Nestor de Gaunes and godson of Lancelot's father King Bors, as well as brother of his fellow Round Table companion Blamo[u]r[e] (Blanor[e]).
-In the Vulgate Merlin, the Livre d'Arthur, and Arthour and Merlin, Bleoberis fights alongside his brother Blamoure in the wars against the rebel kings at Bedegraine, against the Saxons at Cameliard, and against King Claudas in the Wasteland; the latter earns him his nickname "of the Wasteland" (de la Deserte).
+As Bliobleris de Gannes (Biblioberis, Bla[h]aris, Bleob[l]eris, Bleobleheris, Bleosblieris, Bliaires, Blihoble[h]eris, Bliobeheri, Blioberis, Blyob[l]eris; -de Ga[u]n[n]es), he features as a major character in the romances from the French prose cycles and their adaptations, in which he is portrayed as one of the cousins of the hero Lancelot.
+There he is son of Nestor de Gaunes and godson of Lancelot's father King Bors, as well as brother of his fellow Round Table companion, Blamour[e] (Blamor[e], Blanor[e]).
+In the Vulgate Merlin, the Livre d'Artus, and Arthour and Merlin, Bleoberis fights alongside his brother in the wars against the rebel kings at Bedegraine, against the Saxons at Cameliard, and against King Claudas in the Wasteland; the latter earns him his nickname "of the Wasteland" (de la Deserte).
 In both the Vulgate and Post-Vulgate versions of the Queste, as well as in the Prose Tristan, he participates in the Grail Quest.
-In Malory, he is the lord of the Castle of Gannis in Britain.
-In the Vulgate and the works based on it, Lancelot eventually makes him the Duke of Poitiers for his part in saving Guinevere, after which Bleoberis becomes an important leader in Lancelot's war against Arthur and Gawain.
+In Malory's Le Morte d'Arthur, Bleoberys de Ganis (Bleoberis, Bleoboris, Bleoheris; -de Gaynys) is described as the lord of the Castle of Ganis (Ganys), apparently in Britain.

+In the Vulgate Cycle and the works based on it, Lancelot eventually makes him the Duke of Poitiers for his part in saving Guinevere, after which Bleoberis becomes an important leader in Lancelot's war against Arthur and Gawain.
 In the Post-Vulgate Mort, he returns to Britain and arrives at Salisbury after the battle to destroy the corpse of Mordred and build the Tower of the Dead.
 While searching for Lancelot, he meets Arthur's vengeful son Arthur the Less (himself a member of the Round Table as the Unknown Knight), whom he kills in self-defence.
-Finding Lancelot at a hermitage with the former Archbishop of Canterbury, he joins them; after Lancelot's death, Bleoberis buries his body at Joyous Gard.
-In Malory, Bleoberis and his brother first live as monks together with Lancelot and the rest of his kinsmen at Glastonbury Tor, then leave on a crusade and together die in battle in Jerusalem.
+Finding Lancelot at a hermitage with the former Archbishop of Canterbury, he joins them together with his brother.
+After Lancelot's death, Bleoberis buries his body at Joyous Gard and then, along with the other knights turned monks, he undertakes a pilgrimage to the Holy Land.
+In Malory's ending, following the presumed death of Arthur, Bleoberys and his brother Blamo[u]re (Blamor) live as monks together with Lancelot and the rest of their kinsmen at Glastonbury Tor, before eventually (after Lancelot's death) leaving on a crusade where they all die in a battle against the Turks at Jerusalem.